eastmaels/steemblog.github.io/_posts/account/nostalgic1212/2018-07-30_vickysdestinykamakuramonogatari-5bnavy5r4s.md

 - - -

-This page is synchronized from the post: [【Vicky’s 影评 】《镰仓物语》Destiny: Kamakura Monogatari](https://steemit.com/@nostalgic1212/vickysdestinykamakuramonogatari-5bnavy5r4s)
+This page is synchronized from the post: ['【Vicky’s 影评 】《镰仓物语》Destiny: Kamakura Monogatari'](https://steemit.com/@nostalgic1212/vickysdestinykamakuramonogatari-5bnavy5r4s)